M66B/FairEmail/FAQ.md

 <br>

 OpenAI isn't very fast, so be patient.
+Sometimes a timeout error occurs because the app is not receiving a response from OpenAI.

 You can select the [model](https://platform.openai.com/docs/models/overview), configure the [temperature](https://platform.openai.com/docs/api-reference/chat/create#chat/create-temperature)